-TALARIA was purchased by the current owner some years ago and has since been the subject of a keel-up professional restoration.
-Following completion of the work, TALARIA was not commissioned and so will require some final fitting-out before use this season.
-The restoration work has been completed to a high standard with quality internal hardwood joinery.
+TALARIA was purchased by the current owner some years ago and has since been the subject of a restoration project.
+Following completion of the work, TALARIA was not commissioned and so will now require some final fitting-out before use this season.
+Hull re-caulking and some keel repairs due to dry-out.
+The restoration work has been completed to a high standard internal with hardwood joinery.
 The wheelhouse was re-built by Bushnells Boatyard in the 1970s.
 All electrics overhauled during the re-fit and new fuse box installed.

 Gibbs Motor-Cruisers have become, in recent years much sought-after and offer traditional styling with good-sized live-aboard or extended cruising accommodation, ideal weekend or holiday boats as originally designed from the 1930s to 1950s.

-Carvel mahogany planked hull, recently re-caulked on steamed oak timbers, copper clench nail fastened.
+Carvel mahogany planked hull on steam bent oak timbers, copper clench nail fastened.
 Varnished mahogany superstructure and brightwork.
 Marine-ply decks all re-canvassed.
 Long straight keel, transom stern with attractive tumblehome, straight slightly raked stem and round bilges.
 Mahogany fitted interior offering four berths in two cabins.